Major Markus ‘Siege’ Brisbane

 - Rocket Cannon - 14" range, POW 14 gun.
 One of the main highlights of taking Siege.

 - Ground Pounder (★ Attack) - Place a 4" AOE anywhere completely within this weapon's RNG that is in this model's LOS.
 This model makes one ranged attack roll against each model in the AOE, ignoring concealment and Stealth.
 This model does not gain a bonus for aiming when resolving a Ground pounder attack.
-Models do not gain the target in melee DEF bonus when resolving Ground Pounder attack rolls, and a missed Ground Pounder attack roll is not rerolled against another model.
+Models do not gain the target in melee DEF bonus when resolving Ground Pounder attack rolls.
 Models hit suffer a ranged attack damage roll equal with a POW equal to the POW of this weapon.
 Ground Pounder attacks are simultaneous.

 - Havoc - 1" reach, P+S 14 S melee weapon.
 Serviceable if Siege is already engaged, but not good enough to warrant charging in with.